-At the Lung Institute, our bronchiectasis treatment guidelines include cellular therapy, an innovative, nonsurgical option.
+At the Lung Health Institute, our bronchiectasis treatment guidelines include cellular therapy, an innovative, nonsurgical option.
 Our physicians have gained worldwide recognition for the successful application of innovative blood-based cellular therapies in treating chronic lung conditions, including bronchiectasis.
 At our state-of-the-art facilities, we offer minimally invasive outpatient procedures designed to help our patients breathe easier and achieve a better quality of life.

 Of course, our bronchiectasis treatment guidelines are highly individualized based on a number of unique factors.
 For instance, prior to recommending a specific treatment approach for a patient, we consider his or her answers to a number of questions, including:

 - When was he or she diagnosed with bronchiectasis?

 - What is the nature of his or her symptoms (i.e., severity of breathing difficulties, frequency of infections)?

 - Which medications has he or she tried to control the symptoms, and what were the results?